AXA buys Bermuda-based XL for $15 billion in latest insurance mega-deal

 The company expects the XL takeover to be cash accretive, and result in cost synergies of around $400 million per year, based on pre-tax earnings.

-Jerome Schupp, fund manager at Geneva-based Prime Partners which owns AXA shares, said it was a“good deal” given AXA’s plans to cut its exposure to financial markets, and that it looked positive on a long-term view.
+Jerome Schupp, fund manager at Geneva-based Prime Partners which owns AXA shares, said it was a “good deal” given AXA’s plans to cut its exposure to financial markets, and that it looked positive on a long-term view.

 The French company also reaffirmed its 2020 financial targets, under which AXA aims to increase earnings per share by 3 to 7 percent a year over the 2016-2020 period.